 Global liquids supply by type – MBDOE

-- The supply of existing oil production naturally declines at an estimated 7 percent per year without further investment.
-Significant investment is needed to offset this natural decline and meet the projected demand growth
+- The natural decline rate of existing oil production is 7% per year.
+Significant investment is needed to offset this decline and meet the projected demand growth.

-- In 2017, conventional crude and condensate made up about two-thirds of the liquid supply.
-By 2040, new investment is expected to have diversified oil supply such that only about half of liquids will come from these conventional sources
+- In 2019, conventional crude and condensate made up about two-thirds of the liquid supply.
+By 2050, new investment is expected to have diversified oil supply such that only about half of liquids will come from these conventional sources.

-- Tight oil is also rich in Natural Gas Liquids (NGLs), so tight oil growth brings significant new supplies of NGLs
+- Tight oil is also rich in natural gas liquids, so tight oil growth brings significant new supplies of NGLs.

-- Biofuels grow more than 70 percent with increasing demand for lower-carbon liquid fuels and technology advancements that reduce costs and land-use
+- Biofuels more than double, with increasing demand for lower-emission liquid fuels and technology advancements that reduce costs and land use.

 Liquids supply highlights regional diversity